almatkai/Course-Recommendation/README.md

+The code is fully taken from https://github.com/Sakshammathurr.
+I am using it for my little local project

 https://medium.com/@sakshammathurr/course-recommendation-system-817f13928011

 The objective of this project is to develop a course recommendation system that assists students in selecting courses that align with their interests, learning style, and academic performance.